-PGS has added well data including rock physics, interactive seismic AVO modeling capabilities, and data atlases to its MultiClient data library.
-The integration of seismic with well data makes it possible to calibrate GeoStreamer and other seismic data with conditioned well data and known production scenarios.
+The addition of well data including rock physics models, interactive seismic AVO modeling capabilities, and data atlases to the PGS MultiClient data library enables the integration of seismic with well data.
+This makes it possible to calibrate GeoStreamer and other seismic data with conditioned well data and known production scenarios.

 E&P companies can now access a homogeneous database of interpreted well logs, making it possible to analyze the seismic AVO signature based on different fluid and matrix property perturbations.

 Adding interactive rock physics modeling tools to seismic analysis will further improve derisking and make it easier for exploration teams to identify play analogs for prospect screening and analysis.
 Production teams can use the tools to interrogate near-field opportunities.

 - Seamless and fast integration of seismic and well data

 - Allows for QC of seismic data by checking for AVO compliance and image integrity

 - Rapid screening for analogs and scenario testing of lithology, fluids, and porosity in real-time

 - Interactive rock physics tool for derisking plays